 The fasting period stops nutrient intake, lowers insulin levels, and thus ends the body’s storage mode.

-Your body draws energy preferentially from glycogen stores in the liver, kidneys, and muscles during this process.
+During this process, your body draws energy preferentially from glycogen stores in the liver, kidneys, and muscles.
 As soon as these carbohydrate stores are empty, it has to resort to fat depots to obtain energy (Heilbronn et al. 20053).

 This mechanism is probably the essential goal of intermittent fasting for most people.